aaaaaa123456789/gb-debug-information/debuginfo.md

 * **Byte sum**: simple sum of all the bytes in the data, as a 1-byte value.
   The checksum is the lower 8 bits of the sum of all individual bytes in the data; this is equivalent to adding all the bytes and handling overflows via wrap-around.
-* **2-byte sum**: sum of all the 2-byte values in the data; values are read in little-endian format.
+* **2-byte sum**: sum of all the 2-byte values in the data; values are read in little-endian form.
   This is equivalent to the byte sum, but handling the input two bytes at a time.
   If there is an odd number of bytes in the data, it is padded by appending a $00 byte at the end.
   The result of this checksum is a 2-byte value; it is stored in little-endian form.
-* **4-byte sum**: sum of all the 4-byte values in the data; values are read in little-endian format.
+* **4-byte sum**: sum of all the 4-byte values in the data; values are read in little-endian form.
   This is equivalent to the one above, but handling the input four bytes at a time.
   Input data is likewise padded to a multiple of four bytes by appending $00 bytes as needed.
 * **Game Boy header checksum**: sum of all the bytes in the data as a 2-byte value.
   This algorithm is supported because it is likely to be already implemented by implementations.
-  (Note that applying this algorithm to a ROM image without changes will not result in the ROM image's header checksum because the ROM image already contains its own checksum.)
+  (Note that applying this algorithm to a ROM image without changes will not result in the ROM image header's checksum because the ROM image already contains its own checksum.)
   The checksum is the lower 16 bits of the sum of all individual bytes in the data; this is equivalent to zero-extending all the bytes to 2-byte values and adding them all up, handling overflows via wrap-around.
-  Unlike in the ROM header, the checksum is stored as a little-endian value.
+  Unlike in the ROM image header, the checksum is stored as a little-endian value.

 ### A.2.
 CRC-32